kevindegila/flask-joey/README.md

 git clone https://github.com/kevindegila/flask-joey
 ```
 ## Install
-cd into the repo and Create a python 3.7 virtual environment (with conda):
+cd into the repo and Create a python 3.7 virtual environment with your desired
+env manager.
+Here is an exemple with conda:
 ```sh
 cd flask-joey && conda create --name translator python=3.7
 ```